Singaporean Buying Johor Property: Where the Numbers Still Work (2026)

 That 5.0% does not account for:

 After all costs, that 5.0% gross becomes approximately 1.5-2.0% net -- or negative in some cases.
-The Ksl D Esplanade Residence in our data shows 5.0% gross yield and +RM 1,025 rent-vs-instalment surplus, but after the full cost stack, the margin shrinks to approximately RM 300-400.
-One bad vacancy month wipes three months of surplus.
+A typical RM 1.2M unit at 5.0% gross yield shows a positive rent-minus-instalment cushion, but after the full cost stack the margin can shrink to roughly RM 300-400 a month.
+One bad vacancy month wipes three months of that margin.

 The fix: Never evaluate a Johor property on gross yield alone.
 Run the full 12-cost model.
 Our cashflow calculator does this automatically, including the foreign buyer stamp duty and LTV adjustments.